A Higgs category for the cluster variety of triples of flags: The morphism category and its relative Calabi--Yau completion

 \begin{example} Let $Q$ be the quiver

-We write $P_i$ denotes the indecomposable projective $kQ$-module whose head is the simple $S_i$ concentrated at $i$, $1\leq i\leq 3$.
+We write $P_i$ \red{for} the indecomposable projective $kQ$-module whose head is the simple $S_i$ concentrated at $i$, $1\leq i\leq 3$.
 We will write $I_i$ for the injective hull of $S_i$.
 The Auslander--Reiten quiver of $\mpr(\bk Q)$ is given by the diagram

 \end{example}

 The triple of functors $(D_{-1}, D_0, D_1)$ defines a $\bk$-linear functor

 where $\cb$ is the coproduct (in the category of $\bk$-linear categories) of three copies of $\proj(\bk Q)$ and $\ca$ is the category $\mpr(\bk Q)$.
 In the following sections, we will study the relative $3$-Calabi--Yau completion of $\Phi$ in the sense of \cite{Yeung16}, cf.~also section~3.6 of \cite{Wu23}.